 Curiosity and Powerful Learning

 Successful school improvement must involve the whole school from the principal to the students and the school community.
-This program will provide an identified team with the knowledge and tools to embed an ongoing structure of school improvement.
+This program will provide a team of up to 6 staff with the knowledge and tools to embed an ongoing structure of school improvement.

 At the 2017 NSW Government Premier’s Awards: Recognising Excellence in Public Service, the Curiosity and Powerful Learning Program at St Johns Park Public School, was recognised as a program, initiative, innovation or improvement that increased the number of NSW students in the top two NAPLAN bands (supporting the Premier’s Priority to increase the proportion of NSW students in the top two NAPLAN bands by 8% by 2019).